VAW-121 COMMAND HISTORY

-Over the years, the BLUETAILS have also served aboard the USS JOHN F. KENNEDY (CVN 67), USS GEORGE WASHINGTON (CVN 73), and USS JOHN C. STENNIS (CVN 74) and have served with distinction in actions from Bosnia and Kosovo to Partnership in the Americas, as well as Operations SOUTHERN WATCH, IRAQI FREEDOM, and ENDURING FREEDOM.
-Additionally, VAW-121 provided critical support to recovery efforts during Hurricane Katrina in 2005 and conducted several multi-national deployments and exercises from 2006 to 2008.
+Over the years, the BLUETAILS have also served aboard the USS JOHN F. KENNEDY (CV 67), USS GEORGE WASHINGTON (CVN 73), and USS JOHN C. STENNIS (CVN 74) and have served with distinction in actions from Bosnia and Kosovo to Partnership in the Americas, as well as Operations SOUTHERN WATCH, IRAQI FREEDOM, and ENDURING FREEDOM.
+Additionally, VAW-121 provided critical support to recovery efforts during Hurricane Katrina in 2005, and conducted several multi-national deployments and exercises from 2006-2008.
 In 2009 and 2010, the BLUETAILS deployed in support of Operation ENDURING FREEDOM on the USS DWIGHT D. EISENHOWER (CVN 69).
-In 2014 VAW-121 became the second fleet squadron to transition to the Navy’s newest command and control platform, the E-2D Advanced Hawkeye.
-The BLUEAILS then deployed in 2017 aboard the USS NIMITZ (CVN 68) in support of Operation INHERENT RESOLVE as the first E-2 squadron to conduct combat DCA since 1991.
+In 2014, VAW-121 transitioned to the Navy’s newest command and control platform, the E-2D Advanced Hawkeye.
+The BLUETAILS were the second fleet squadron to receive the Advanced Hawkeye.
+In 2017, they also deployed onboard the USS NIMITZ (CVN 68) in support of Operation INHERENT RESOLVE conducting combat DCA, being the first E-2 squadron to conduct combat DCA since 1991.